Xyarian/pylaama_ai_chat/README.md

 ## Customizing AI Models

-PyLaama AI Chat uses Ollama to run LLM models locally.
+PyLaama AI Chat uses Ollama to run LLM models **locally**.
 By default, it supports Llama 3.1 and Gemma 2, but you can easily add support for any model available in Ollama:

 1. Pull the desired model using Ollama: